ooc-lang/the-ooc-language/tuples.md

     (min, max) := minmax(mylist)

-The tuple and the return type of the function call must match exactly, any mismatch will result in a compile error.
+The tuple and the return type of the function call must match exactly (same numbers of elements).
+Any mismatch will result in a compile error.

 The tuple should only contain variable accesses - any other expression will result in a compile error.